-"Avionic Full-Duplex Switched Ethernet" (ARINC-664 Part 7 also known as AFDX®) is a deterministic aircraft data network bus system for public avionic transportation, railway and military systems.
+"Avionic Full-Duplex Switched Ethernet" (ARINC 664 Part 7) is a deterministic aircraft data network bus system for public avionic transportation, railway and military systems.
 The network is based on standard IEEE802.3 Ethernet technology.

-The benefit of using commercial off-the shelf (COTS) Ethernet components is to lower overall costs for the aircraft network.
-Hardware components, cables and test equipment for Ethernet are field proven and much more affordable than the previously used avionic specific solutions.
-Ethernet itself won´t meet avionic network requirements.
+The benefit of using commercial-off-the-shelf (COTS) Ethernet components is to lower overall costs for the aircraft network.
+Hardware components, cables and test equipment for Ethernet are field proven and much more affordable than the previously used Avionics specific solutions.
+Ethernet itself won't meet avionic network requirements.

-Therefore, ARINC-664 Part 7 extends the Ethernet standard by adding Quality of Service (QoS) and deterministic behavior with a guaranteed dedicated bandwidth.
-This avionic data network was first used in the Airbus A380 and A400M.
-Airbus and Boeing will extend the usage of ARINC-664 Part 7 in future developments.
+Therefore, ARINC 664 Part 7 extends the Ethernet standard by adding Quality of Service (QoS) and deterministic behavior with a guaranteed dedicated bandwidth.
+This Avionics data network was first used in the Airbus A380 and A400M.
+Airbus and Boeing will extend the usage of ARINC 664 Part 7 in future developments.